Germans commemorate 'Night of Broken Glass' terror as antisemitism is on the rise again

 BERLIN — (AP) — Across Germany, in schools, city halls, synagogues, churches and parliament, people came together Thursday to commemorate the 85th anniversary of Kristallnacht — or the “Night of Broken Glass” — in 1938 in which the Nazis terrorized Jews throughout Germany and Austria.

-Chancellor Olaf Scholz and Germany's main Jewish leader, Josef Schuster, spoke at an anniversary ceremony at a Berlin synagogue that was attacked with firebombs last month.
+Chancellor Olaf Scholz and Germany's main Jewish leader, Josef Schuster, spoke at an anniversary ceremony at a Berlin synagogue that was attacked with firebombs in October.

 “Jews have been particularly affected by exclusion for centuries,” Scholz said in his speech.